xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 upstream release into the 'debian' branch.

-#### Dealing with quilt's .pc directory

-When quilt works, it keeps track of what it does in a directory by the name `.pc`.
-This directory will show up in the output of `git status` etc. It should *never* *ever* by committed to the git repository at any point.

-We cannot add the directory to `.gitignore` because we would change the zsh source directly instead of via `debian/patches`.

-To deal with the directory, there is another git-facility, that we can use for fun and profit.

-    % echo .pc/ >> .git/info/exclude

-Now git will ignore quilt's directory for this repository.
-Unfortunately, this has to be done for each checkout.
-Luckily, this only has an impact for people who want to work on 'pkg-zsh'.
-Everyone else can savely ignore the directory.

 #### Example of adding a fix via a quilt patch

 Let's say, there is an issue '#12345' which can be fixed by patching